 Look at this : Hargobind Khurana won a Nobel in Biology in 1968.
 One year later he received the Padma Vibhushan.
 Mother Teresa was honoured with Nobel Peace prize in 1979.
 Bharat Ratna was awarded to her in 1980.
-For almost 40 years prior to that Maother Teresa was working the underprivileged with her Missionaries of Charity which she started in Kolkata but also across the globe.
+For almost 40 years prior to that Mother Teresa was working for the underprivileged through her Missionaries of Charity which she started in Kolkata.
 Professor Amartya Sen won the Nobel in economics in 1998; next year he was conferred with Bharat Ratna.
 Now some unknown (?) person- Ms. Wangani Muta Mathai ( 1940-2011) was a Kenyan environmentalist and a political activist who started the green belt movement.
 She was awarded the Nobel Peace prize in 2004.
 The Indian bureaucrats lost no time in recognizing her achievements.
 She was awarded the Indira Gandhi peace prize in 2006.

 Why is it difficult for the Indian establishment to spot not only the talent but also the great achievers?
 The second point is honouring someone after he/she receiving the Nobel is a bit of paradox.
-Neither the person who may receive it may appreciate it to that extent ( Nobel being much well known and respected across the globe) the way the Magsaysay awardees may feel, nor does it raise the prestige of the Indian Padma awards.
+Neither the person who may receive it may appreciate it to that extent ( Nobel being much well known and respected across the globe), nor does it raise the prestige of the Indian awards.

 - Politics superseding merit: Every year the list of Rajyotsava awardees go on increasing, in Karnataka.
-For us getting an award has become more important than doing some significant work.
+Getting an award has become more important than doing some significant work.

 - Looking at life as a means to an end : Valson Thampu in one of his article made an interesting observation.
 He says that we Indians look at everything as a means to an end.
-The students study not for the sale of knowledge ( means for the sake of means ) but to score marks to get into a prestigious institute. ( means to an end).
+The students study not for the sake of knowledge ( means as an end in itself ) but to score marks to get into a prestigious institute. ( means to an end).
 No wonder Byju’s classes will get crores of rupees as funding to help students get into IIT.
 What one does with education has become secondary.
 So one studies to get marks so as to get into a good college and then to get a good job!